Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 Visiting Mouth of Baffle Creek safely

-Mouth of Baffle Creek Conservation Park is about one hour north of Bundaberg near Rules Beach.
+Mouth of Baffle Creek Conservation Park is only accessible at low tide.
+Sand driving experience is necessary when navigating beach access points.
+The park is about one hour north of Bundaberg near Rules Beach.
 The park is made up of two sections: Mouth of Baffle Creek Conservation Park 1, which is located on the creek mouth’s southern shore, and Mouth of Baffle Creek Conservation Park 2 which has a camping area and is the main access to the beach.

 The beach and camping area are accessible by boat or high clearance four-wheel-drive vehicle at low tide.

 Visitors can access the park’s camping area by:

 - Driving to the end of Rules Beach Road and travelling 1km south along the beach to the camping area.

 - Travelling by boat to the camping area.
 A boat ramp is located nearby at Flat Rock.